-What to Consider When Building a Storage Shed in Your Yard
+What to Consider Before Adding a Storage Shed to Your Yard

 Before starting construction on a storage shed in your yard, check the city setback requirements to see how much distance you need to allow from property lines.
 Next, see if there are any covenants or restrictions concerning the construction, size, or style of storage sheds in your neighborhood.

 - Square Footage: Determine how much room you need to store your lawn equipment and tools.

 - Interior Lighting: Unless you plan to run electricity to your shed, make sure it contains windows or skylights to provide natural lighting.